Petra H.

 You told me about the injustices that you faced while working there.
 However, were there any things you enjoyed about the work there, such as your relationship with your co-workers or the actual work that you did with the garments?

-I enjoyed working with them because there were no other co-workers.
-In many places, it’s the co-workers that take your job.
+I enjoyed working there because I had no co-workers.
+In many places, it’s the co-workers who take your job.
 You can’t work comfortably.
 There, I did all the work because they didn’t let us work together.
+It was just me.
+My boss would cut the fabric for the clothing, while I was assigned to hang and turn the clothing and any other tasks that would come up.

 Were the prices of the garments high?

-There were some, that at some companies, were valued from $60 to $90.
+There were some that, at some companies, were valued from $60 to $90.
 The rest were about $19 to $30.
 Some companies supposedly pay for each garment by the dollar.

 What happened when there was a mistake in the garment?
 What happened to the garment and to the workers who made the garment?